splunk-soar-connectors/apivoid/release_notes/unreleased.md

 **Unreleased**
-* Updated requests dependencies in order to use platform packages [PAPP-30822]
+* Removed requests dependency in order to use platform packages instead [PAPP-31096, PAPP-30822]